Blog Total Locker Service

 How to choose the right locker size

-Locker size has a major effect on user satisfaction and space efficiency.
+Locker size has a direct effect on usability and space efficiency.
 A locker that is too small becomes frustrating quickly.
-A locker that is too large takes up valuable floor space that might be better used elsewhere.
-Good planning starts by deciding what the user needs to store and how often they will use the locker.
+A locker that is too large can waste valuable floor area.

 • Do garments need to hang full length?

-• Will boots, helmets, PPE or devices be stored inside?
+• Will PPE, boots, helmets or tools be stored?

-• Is the locker assigned to one person or shared?
+• Will the locker be assigned or shared?

 Locker layout planning for workplaces, schools and changing rooms